 Hair will be pulled directly/straight back and up in a single pony tail if possible.
 Residents are not permitted to have bangs.
 Residents are not permitted to have hangings and/or stray hairs.
 There will be no hair in the face.
 Residents will not cut their own hair or the hair of another resident (with razor or scissors).
 During intake, no braids or plaits may be worn.
 Connecting Braids/French Braids are permitted but must be from front to back.
 Individual plats/braids are permitted as long as they are worn within the hair standard.
-Only during AM hygiene and PM recreation are residents permitted to braid their own hair.

 From 6pm-Morning Count Residents are permitted to let hair down.
 It doesn't matter how long the hair may be, all residents are permitted to let hair down during this time.
-If a resident is leaving the floor for any reason (visitation, class, group) during this time she will put her hair into the regular daytime standard.
+If a resident is leaving the floor for any reason (visitation, class, group) during this time he will put his hair into the regular daytime standard.
 Residents will only use pony tail holders (elastic) for hair and/or may be required by staff to use elastic holders.
 All other devices are not permitted.
 Hair will be one color, the natural color.
-If a resident's hair is more than one color or any color other than the natural color upon intake, she will not be permitted to dye or color hair allowing the natural color to grow out.
+If a resident's hair is more than one color or any color other than the natural color upon intake, he will not be permitted to dye or color hair allowing the natural color to grow out.